What is SIP over TLS and SRTP?

 In Secure Trunking the mechanism to establish this trust is setup before any calls take place.
 Upon creation of a Voyant Secure Trunk the customer is provided with a Root Certificate which they must install on their PBX.
 When the PBX initiates a TLS handshake to the Voyant SBC, the SBC will reply with a security Certificate.
 This Certificate can be mathematically compared to the Root Certificate that they installed on their PBX.
 If they match, the PBX can be confident that it is communicating with a real Voyant SBC and not a hacker or scammer.

-It is important to note that although this exchange does establish trust that we are interacting with the correct companies, it does not supercede the need to provide regular SIP authenticate via either Static IP, or Registration.
+It is important to note that although this exchange does establish trust that we are interacting with the correct companies, it does not supercede the need to provide regular SIP authentication via either Static IP, or Registration.

 The TLS Handshake

 The Server Hello message is the reply to a Client Hello.
-This message will contain the name of the cipher suite choses (as picked from the list of available suites found in the Client Hello) as well as the server’s Public Key Certificate.
+This message will contain the name of the cipher suite chosen (as picked from the list of available suites found in the Client Hello) as well as the server’s Public Key Certificate.

 The Client will use this Certificate to compare to the Voyant Root Certificate that was installed during the Secure SIP Trunk setup.